Risk Management

 Policy

-The Asahi Kasei Group has established and is working to reinforce basic guidelines for risk management and emergency response in the Group's business operations in accordance with the Asahi Kasei Group Basic Regulation for Risk Management & Compliance.
+The Asahi Kasei Group has established and is working to reinforce basic guidelines for risk management and emergency response in the Asahi Kasei Group's business operations in accordance with the Asahi Kasei Group Basic Regulation for Risk Management & Compliance.

 Strengthening risk management

-Risk Management Framework
+Risk Management Processes and Risk Management Framework

-• Board of Directors, President, Audit & Supervisory Board(Audit), Internal Audit Department(Coordination, Reporting), Executive Officer for risk management and compliance, Risk Manabement Team(Risk Management & Compliance, General Affairs; Corporate Strategy, etc., Risk Management Compliance Committee, Executive Officers for each administrative function, Heads of business units Heads of regional divisions, PDCA Cycle for Managing Material Group Risks and Material Business Risks, Autonomous Organization-Level Risk Management, Business Sites Worldwide
+• Board of Directors, President, Audit & Supervisory Board(Audit), Internal Audit Department(Coordination, Reporting), Executive Officer for risk management and compliance, Risk Management Team(Risk Management & Compliance, General Affairs; Corporate Strategy, etc., Risk Management Compliance Committee, Executive Officers for each administrative function, Heads of business units Heads of regional divisions, PDCA Cycle for Managing Material Group Risks and Material Business Risks, Autonomous Organization-Level Risk Management, Business Sites Worldwide

 Risk management PDCA cycle (Significant Group Risks and Significant Business Risks)